kostistsaprailis/kostistsaprailis.github.io/_posts/2017-10-10-Docker-for-data-science-part-1-building-jupyter-container.md

 ### Conclusion

 This was a small introduction into the docker basics: images and containers.
 The next post in the series will cover a multi-container system, where containers really shine.
-In the meantime the official docker [tutorial](https://docs.docker.com/get-started/) is a very good introduction to various concepts that were not covered here, I suggest getting a look at it.

 [docker-wikipedia]: https://en.wikipedia.org/wiki/Docker_(software)